Lisianski Inlet Lodge 2019 trip information

 Here in southeast Alaska, we have the most northern rainforest in the world.
 There are so many remote, quiet places to explore and fish where you won't see another person!
 A trip to southeast Alaska should include a walk in this natural wonder and a cast into a crystal clear stream for a trout or salmon, but you won't have time for that if you are slopping around on the ocean the entire day looking for inedible barn doors.

 Weather and guests permitting I think the White Sulfur Hot Springs is a must do.
 This is an amazing natural rock tub full of clean 103-degree mineral water, looking out over the Gulf of Alaska, need I say more?

 Wildlife photography and wilderness appreciation

 Catching pictures can be as fun as catching fish!
 Our area boasts the highest concentration of coastal brown bear and humpback whales in the world!
 Eagles, sea otters and other wildlife along with majestic scenery are all in a normal days adventures.

 This is supposed to be a vacation, not work.
 There is no need to wake up so early.

-Your guide focusing on the success of your trip, not worrying about the competition
+Your guide focusing on the success and safety of your trip, not worrying about the competition